top of page

 3) Futurism rather than Historicism.

-Hence, today, the Churches of God still look for an Antichrist to arrive, a Great Tribulation to come, a "ten toed" European power to emerge, Two Witnesses to appear, a Jerusalem Temple to be built, the battle of Armageddon to be fought etc. Additionally, they have explanations for the 1260, 1290, 1335 and 2300 days found in Daniel, all in the end time, when far wiser students of Scripture from previous eras could see that these numbers refer to years, not literal days, and that whereas men could perhaps bring about short term events, only an all powerful God could make events occur over long stretches of time - one of the main purposes of prophecy being to prove the existence of God.
+Hence, today the Churches of God are still looking for an Antichrist to arrive, a Great Tribulation to come, a "ten-toed" European power to emerge, Two Witnesses to appear, the battle of Armageddon to be fought, and so on.
+Additionally, they have fanciful explanations for the prophecies concerning 1260, 1290, 1335 and 2300 days found in the book of Daniel, all supposedly in the future, when far wiser students of Scripture from previous eras could see that these numbers referred not to days, but to years, and therefore involved major long-term events.

+Whereas men can perhaps bring about short term events, only an all-powerful God can make events occur over long stretches of time, the main purpose of prophecy being to prove the existence of God.
 As God Himself states in Isa 46:9-10, "I am God, and there is none like me, declaring the end from the beginning, and from ancient times the things that are not yet done".

 4) Believers cannot interpret God's Word.

-Only the Priest/Apostle/Prophet/Minister can interpret the Scriptures.
+Only the Priest/Apostle/Prophet/Minister/Church can interpret the Scriptures.

 5) The placement of images in significant places, depicting leaders or former leaders.